"AI Psychosis" in Context: How Conversation History Shapes LLM Responses to Delusional Beliefs: Method

 \subsubsection{Quantitative Approach}

 Responses to different prompts are not directly comparable, as prompts vary in the nature and severity of the risks they assess.
 Additionally, the specific risk and safety behaviours most relevant to each prompt differ (e.g., Medication engages different risk codes than Romance).
-We therefore treated the 12 universal prompts as subjects in a repeated-measures design, comparing within-prompt differences across Model and Context.
-This conservative approach reduces the effective sample size to \emph{N} = 12 but ensures that comparisons are made within equivalent conditions.
-Given violations of normality and the small effective \emph{N,} we conducted nonparametric Friedman tests to compare models and context levels on each composite.
-Where significant effects emerged, Dunn--Bonferroni pairwise comparisons were employed for post-hoc analysis.
-Finally, the Model $\times$ Context interaction was approximated through separate within-model Friedman tests examining the effect of Context on the Risk and Safety composites for each model.
+We therefore treated the 12 universal prompts as the unit of analysis in a repeated-measures framework, comparing within-prompt differences across Model and Context.
+This conservative approach reduced the effective sample size to \textit{N} = 12 but ensured that comparisons were made within the same prompt scenarios.
+Given violations of normality and the small effective \textit{N, }we conducted nonparametric Friedman tests to compare models and context levels on each composite.
+Where significant effects emerged, Dunn–Bonferroni pairwise comparisons were employed for post-hoc analysis.
+Finally, because the nonparametric framework did not support a Model $\times$ Context interaction test, we examined context effects separately within each model using Friedman tests on the Risk and Safety composites.